mccorsi/FUCONE/README.md

-# FUCONE: FUnctional COnnectivity eNsemble mEthod to enhance BCI performance
+# FUnctional COnnectivity eNsemble mEthod to enhance BCI performance - FUCONE
 ---
-This repository contains the code and supporting documents associated with the manuscript:
+This repository contains the code and supporting documents associated with the manuscript

-=> put link to arXiv here

 ---
 Authors: